Dallas-Murawski/SportsBettingProject/README.md

  ┃ ┣ 📂 [Inserted Data](sql_code/inserted_data/) - A folder containing three text files with the code used to insert all of the raw data
  ┃ ┣ 📜 [Query Code](sql_code/WrittenQueries.rtf) - A text file containing the code for all queries ran
  ┣ 📂 tableau
- ┃ ┣ 📜 [Tableau Story](<tableau/Sports Betting Project.twbx>) - Interactive Tableau Story with 8 dashboards
+ ┃ ┣ 📜 [Tableau Story](<tableau/Sports Betting Project.twbx>) - Downloadable file containing the interactive Tableau Story with 8 dashboards
  ┃ ┣ 📜 [Tableau Overview](tableau/tableau_overview.md) - Explanation of the Tableau Story
  ┣ 📜 [README](README.md) - Main project documentation (this file)